4 Steps to a Digitization Strategy: How-To for Top-Managers

 Step 2: Increase Your Value Chain’s Efficiency and Effectiveness

-“Use digital technologies to make processes of the value chain more effective and innovative,” says Astrid Kleinhanns-Rollé.
+“Use digital technologies to make processes of the value chain more effective and innovative,” says Konrad Holleis.
 Through extensive data collection and evaluation, information on inefficiencies and downtimes in production can be determined and it can be revealed where improvements can be realized.
 The raw digital data created this way, so-called smart data, can sometimes even be sold.
 In the Industry 4.0, smart factories keep popping up that are characterized by virtual planning and data-based business models and products.

-• Managing Director of the WU Executive Academy
+• Head of Executive Education at WU Executive Academy

 Open innovation can optimize processes in research and development.
 New sales channels are opening up in the digital world.
 By adopting an omni-channel retail strategy, customers can be reached on various levels.